weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 [=o
 o
 directly from (35).
-Note the shape of the range of ®@: For fixed s, ®(s, 7) runs over an interval on a line through 0.
+Note the shape of the range of ®a: For fixed s, ®(s, 7) runs over an interval on a line through 0.
 The range of ® thus lies in a “cone” with vertex at the origin.

 (d) Let E be a closed rectangle in D, with edges parallel to those of D. Suppose